What You’ll Learn

 Following on point number 3, the discount rate for value investors is your desired rate of return to be compensated for the risk.

 The part that trips up many people is this:

-Because if you actively think about how you use discount rates day-to-day, you will find that you use it like a yardstick for your rate of return.
+Because if you actively think about how you use discount rates day-to-day, you will find that you use them like a yardstick for your rate of return.

-After all, even if businesses use cost of capital as a way of raising financing or calculating it as an opportunity cost, the cost of capital has to be measured against something.
+After all, even if businesses use WACC as a way of raising financing or calculating it as an opportunity cost, the cost of capital has to be measured against something.